Omkar-WD/Expedia-Frontend-Clone/README.md

 ## Responsive

-Our Website is fully responsive in all mobile, tablet and Laptop modes.
+Our Website is fully responsive in all mobile, tablet and Desktop views.
 ## Authors

 - [@Omkar Pasalkar](https://github.com/Omkar-WD)